hoeghh/kubernetes_the_easy_way/README.md

 As of this commit the certificates, a hostfile, the machines are provitioned and ETCD is installed, connected and working.
 The master server is now installed and kube-apiserver is running and connected to etcd along the controller and scheduler.
 I will keep this section updated as progress is done.
+I have switched to Centos from Ubuntu in the newest commit.
 ```

 This repository tries to automate the guide "Kubernetes the hard way" by Kelsey Hightower, using Vagrant and Virtualbox.